HudsonNock/Air-Hockey-Sim/README.md

 ### Camera Calibration

-Standard calibration techniques are to determine the camera's intrinsic matrix and use measured location of ArUco marker position to determine the camera's location and orientation in space.
+Standard calibration techniques are to determine the camera's intrinsic matrix and use the measured location of ArUco marker position to determine the camera's location and orientation in space.
 Below is the camera's view where the 6 markers around the edge of the table being the ArUco markers:

 ![](docs/IMG_20251113_151841704.jpg)

-However, as the table is non-planar and large, we can not precisly measure the exact position of the ArUco markers and so standard calibration techniques failed.
+However, as the table is non-planar and large, we can not precisely measure the exact position of the ArUco markers and so standard calibration techniques failed.
 Instead we developed a **multi-view optimization procedure** that simultaneously solved for:
 - The **3D positions of ArUco markers**, and
 - The **table surface height**, modeled as a second-order polynomial.

-Once the optimization proceedure was complete, we could then place the camera anywhere we desired and run a standard calibration technique to get the projection matrix.
+Once the optimization procedure was complete, we could then place the camera anywhere we desired and run a standard calibration technique to get the projection matrix.
 This approach enabled accurate mapping from image coordinates to real-world positions, achieving **~1 mm mean error** across the table.

 ### Puck Tracking and Occlusion Handling